hopsoft/goldmine/README.md

 ### Tabular

-Rollups can be converted into tabular format also.
+Rollups can also be converted into tabular format.

 ```ruby
 list = [1,2,3,4,5,6,7,8,9]